-Applicant Response: The original Evans Way Estates - Subdivision approval (File No. 01SUB-19) approved the block length and perimeter in the area.
-The currently proposed minor partition will utilize the approved street grid and it does not establish the need or opportunity for any changes to the approved block length and/or perimeter of the Evans Way Estates - Subdivision and the surrounding area.
+Applicant Response: The original Subdivision approval (File No. 01SUB-19) approved the block length and perimeter in the area.
+The currently proposed Replat / Minor Partition will utilize the approved street grid and it does not establish the need or opportunity for any changes to the approved block length and/or perimeter of the Oksenholt Estates Subdivision and the surrounding area.